PDF/A: PDF/A viewers

 When encountering a file that claims conformance with PDF/A, some PDF viewers will default to a special "PDF/A viewing mode" to fulfill conforming reader requirements.
-To take one example, Adobe Acrobat and Adobe Reader 9 include an alert to advise the user that PDF/A viewing mode has been activated.
+To take one example, Adobe Acrobat and Adobe Acrobat Reader include an alert to advise the user that PDF/A viewing mode has been activated.
 Some PDF viewers allow users to disable the PDF/A viewing mode or to remove the PDF/A information from a file.

 Reception

 A PDF/A document must embed all fonts in use; accordingly, a PDF/A file will often be larger than an equivalent PDF file that does not include embedded fonts.

 The use of transparency is forbidden in PDF/A-1.
 The majority of PDF generation tools that allow for PDF/A document compliance, such as the PDF export in OpenOffice.org or PDF export tool in Microsoft Office 2007 suites, will also make any transparent images in a given document non-transparent.
 That restriction was removed in PDF/A-2.

 Some archivists have voiced concerns that PDF/A-3, which allows arbitrary files to be embedded in PDF/A documents, could result in circumvention of memory institution procedures and restrictions on archived formats.

 The PDF Association had addressed various misconceptions regarding PDF/A in its publication "PDF/A in a Nutshell 2.0".